UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 Digital objects often contain many different representations of the same content.
 This could be different file or image versions, or texual representations of files in HOCR, VTT, CSV, or plain text formats.

+Each representation folder MUST be the file extension of the format it contains in all lower case EXCEPT for ALTO XML OCR data when the representation folder is `alto` and the extension is `.xml`.
+Three digit file extensions are preferred, with a common exception being `hocr`.

+Pyramidal tiff files MUST use the `.ptif` file extension and thus MUST use the `ptif` representation folder.

+Each representation folder SHOULD contain a complete representation, but some formats may be lossy.
+For example, the `txt` representation of a document will not contain the entire content for the object since it does not contain the visual representation, but it SHOULD contain the entire plain text representation of the object, instead of only some pages of the document.

 Representations folders typically have object-level formats with a single file per digital object, or be split into [canvas-level](https://iiif.io/api/presentation/3.0/#53-canvas) represenations, such as a set of files per page.

 *Object-level representation folders*